axeldp/axeldp.github.io/index.md

 ## BTC/EUR Trading Strategy: ***Demo Account Data Analysis over 30 Days***
 I decided to set up a 10.000€ demo account in Binance and test a trading strategy for the 1 minute Bitcoin Chart.
 The data was gathered and calculated on Google Sheets.
 The startegy was based on the following algorithm.

 In order to place a long position, following condition should be met:
 1. BTC Price + 20MA Indicator > 200MA Indicator
-2. 2.
-Stochastic RSI CrossUp Event under the 20% Zone
+2. Stochastic RSI CrossUp Event under the 20% Zone
+3. 2x Green Supertrend Indicators

+In order to place a short position, following condition should be met:
+1. BTC Price + 20MA Indicator < 200MA Indicator
+2. Stochastic RSI CrossDown Event OVER the 80% Zone
 3. 3.
-2x Green Supertrend Indicators
+2x Red Supertrend Indicators

-In order to place a short position, following condition should be met:
-1)BTC Price + 20MA Indicator < 200MA Indicator, 2)Stochastic RSI CrossDown Event OVER the 80% Zone, 3)2x Red Supertrend Indicators

 *Note: For the sake of experimentation, some positions only met partially the conditions explained.*